WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 We can consider the file size of the I/O journal files as "logical time".
-Given the set *F* of all files whose I/O ops are written in an I/O journal, then for any single file *f* in the set *F* can be reconstructed at some logical time *t* by extracting all of *f*'s I/O events from the journal where the file offset of the I/O event is less than *t*.
+Given the set *F* of all files whose I/O ops are written in an I/O journal, then any single file *f* in the set *F* can be reconstructed at some logical time *t* by extracting all of *f*'s I/O events from the journal where the file offset of the I/O event is less than *t*.

-For example, if we want to reconstruct the contents of the `/tmp/my_app-worker3.connection-addresses` (sometimes called a "roll back") as it existed at the wall clock time of midnight on New Year's Day 2018, the procedure is:
+For example, if we want to reconstruct (or “roll back”) the contents of the `/w/my_app-worker3.connection-addresses` file as it existed at the wall clock time of midnight on New Year's Day 2018, the procedure is:

 1. Determine the size of the I/O journal file at midnight on New